MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/sounds.md

 ms.date: 03/16/2017
 ---

-# Playing Sound with AVAudioPlayer
+# Playing Sound in tvOS with AVAudioPlayer in Xamarin

-_This article shows how to use a helper class to control the playback of sound using an AVAudioPlayer._

 ## About the AVAudioPlayer